 When becoming product-led, there are various ways to open up your product to free users.
 In this blog, we discuss:

 - Why offer a free plan?

-- Types of free plans
+- Types of free trial, freemium, and combination plans.

 - Increasing free-to-paid conversion